Skip to main content

 Roti

-Versatile Indian-influenced flatbread with several variations: dhalpuri (filled with ground split peas), buss-up-shot/paratha (flaky torn bread), and sada roti (plain).
-Served with curry chicken, goat, beef, shrimp, or vegetables.
-A complete meal wrapped in soft, warm bread.
+An Indian-influenced flatbread that comes in several forms: dhalpuri (filled with ground split peas), buss-up-shot or paratha (flaky and torn), and sada roti (plain).
+It is served with curried chicken, goat, beef, shrimp, or vegetables, making a full meal wrapped in soft, warm bread.

 Curry Crab and Dumplings